Lumine1909/CustomBiomeColors_Continue/README.md

 #
 ![CustomBiomeColors](https://i.imgur.com/r4TW5Rm.png)

+INFO: This is a fork of the continued version of the CustomBiomeColors plugin, which seems to be no longer maintained.
+This version is made to work with Folia.
 Building tool to change the color of grass, leaves, water or the sky in a region using custom biomes.

 Requires [FAWE](https://github.com/IntellectualSites/FastAsyncWorldEdit).